hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 		cd /root/work/tripleo/tripleo-incubator/scripts/

-4. Create a file called `baremetal.csv` and save to the same location where the script is located.
+4. Create a file called `baremetal.csv` and save to the same location where the backup and restore scripts are located.

-5. Edit the `baremetal.csv file` and add the line of the physical server that will be used to restore the undercloud.
+	**Example**

+		/root/work/tripleo/tripleo-incubator/scripts

+5. Edit the `baremental.csv` file to include only the line from your initial baremetal installation for your undercloud node.
+This is the first line in the initial `baremetal.csv` file.

+	**Example**

+		 78:e7:d1:22:5d:58,administrator,password,192.168.11.1,12,32768,1900

 6. Execute the following script: